kreutz-lab/DIMAR/README.md

 # DIMAR
-Data-driven selection of an imputation algorithm in R.
+Data-driven selection of an imputation algorithm in R. See also the [DIMAR wiki](https://github.com/kreutz-lab/DIMAR/wiki).

 # Installation